MGC018 Versus Androgen Receptor Axis-targeted Therapy in Participants With Metastatic Castration Resistant Prostate Cancer (Tamarack)

 Other Name: MGC018 |

-- rPFS) using BICR in Phase 3 [ Time Frame: Every 8 weeks for the first 24 weeks, then every 12 weeks, up to 2 years ]The rPFS is defined as the time from the date of randomization to the date of first documented PD per PCWG3 or death from any cause, whichever occurs first.
-Two arms will be compared: Arm A or Arm B, and control
+- Duration of response (DoR) per PCWG3 criteria using investigator review [ Time Frame: Every 8 weeks throughout study participation, up to 2 years ]The DoR will be calculated as the time from the date of initial tumor response (CR or PR) to the date of first documented PD or death from any cause, whichever occurs first.

-- Prostate-specific Cancer Antigen (PSA) response rate per PCWG3 criteria in Phase 2 [ Time Frame: Every 4 weeks throughout study participation, up to 2 years ]PSA response is defined as a ≥ 50% decline in PSA from baseline with PSA confirmation ≥ 3 weeks after the first documented reduction in PSA of ≥ 50%.
+- Prostate-specific Cancer Antigen (PSA) response rate per PCWG3 criteria [ Time Frame: Every 4 weeks throughout study participation, up to 2 years ]PSA response is defined as a ≥ 50% decline in PSA from baseline with PSA confirmation ≥ 3 weeks after the first documented reduction in PSA of ≥ 50%.

 In participants with a decrease in PSA from baseline: ≥ 25% increase and an absolute increase of ≥ 2 ng/mL above the nadir value, which is confirmed by a consecutive second value obtained ≥ 3 weeks later.